20 Surprising Foods With More Carbs Than a Bowl of Pasta

 Carb count: 74 grams, large pastry

 Get this: Just one commercially prepared blueberry muffin has as many carbs as not one, not two, but five slices of bread!
 It’s also a fat and calorie-mine, carrying over 520 calories and a third of the day’s fat in one pastry.
 And eating half now and “saving the rest for later” is nearly impossible; foods rich in carbs, fat, and sugar are downright addicting.
-A University of Montreal study found that mice who had been fed diets with high levels of those very nutrients displayed withdrawal symptoms and were more sensitive to stressful situations after they were put on a healthier diet.
+A Scripps Research Institute study found that mice who had been fed diets with high levels of those very nutrients displayed withdrawal symptoms and were more sensitive to stressful situations after they were put on a healthier diet.
 For a healthier breakfast option, check out these delicious healthy breakfast ideas!

 Carb count: 35 carbs, per extra large (9″ or longer) fruit